 Here in the Midwest, autumn calls for heavy-duty yard cleanup.
 Predictably, the leaf blower broke just as the first round of oak leaves fell.
 The chainsaw and the hedge trimmer died next.
 So we dropped them off at the local hardware chain-store for repair.

 Then the phone calls began.
 Apprising of the repair progress.
 Warning the extended warranty would expire “soon!”
-(Sure, in five years.)
-And, yes, to ask “a few” feedback questions about our service experience.
+To ask a few questions about our service experience.
 Multiple calls, multiplied by the number of items we’d had repaired, and multiple follow-ups to the follow-up calls.
 While this is a store I really like, I may not go back.

 Don’t Offend in the Name of Feedback

 4. Send it cold.
-It might seem like a bright idea to include a satisfaction survey with your last communication — your final bill.
-But first you better make sure they know that bill is coming — and that you’ve prepped them for what’s in it.
-You don’t want a client who’s upset with your bill to turn right around and rate your likeability on a scale of 1 to 10.
+It might seem like a bright idea to include a satisfaction survey or ask for an online review with your last communication — your final bill.
+But first, you better make sure they know that bill is coming — and that you’ve prepped them for what’s in it.
+You don’t want a client who’s upset with your bill to turn right around and rate your likeability on a scale of 1 to 10 or go on a Yelp rant.
 But beyond that, if, by the end of a matter, you have no clue whether your client likes you, you’ve already been missing the boat.
-You should be asking good questions to measure your clients’ satisfaction level throughout the matter— in person or on the phone.
+You should be asking good questions to measure your clients’ satisfaction level throughout — in person or on the phone.

 Illustration © iStock